zhwa/mlir-example/book/Chapter-09-TableGen-Dialect.md

 ### 9.7.5 TypeConverter: Managing Type Transformations in Dialect Lowering

 The pattern rewriters we've implemented (Add, MatMul, ReLU) share a subtle assumption: **input and output types remain unchanged during lowering**.
 An `nn.add` operating on `memref<128x128xf32>` lowers to `linalg.generic` operating on the same memref type.
 But many real-world dialect lowerings require **type conversions**—transforming not just operations but the types they work with.
-This section explores MLIR's `TypeConverter` mechanism, explaining how to handle type changes systematically during dialect lowering.
+A prime example is **bufferization** (covered in Chapter 4), which converts immutable tensor types to mutable memref types, fundamentally changing how data is represented in memory.
+This section explores MLIR's `TypeConverter` mechanism, showing how to handle such type changes systematically during dialect lowering.

 **When Type Conversion Matters**.
-Consider lowering from high-level tensor types to low-level memref types (a common pattern):
+Consider lowering from high-level tensor types to low-level memref types:

 ```mlir
 // High-level: tensor dialect (immutable, value semantics)